dwp/govuk-casa/docs/deploying.md

 ## Adding a "Check your answers" page

 CASA provides a simple implementation of the ["Check your answers"](https://design-system.service.gov.uk/patterns/check-answers/) pattern.
-You can of course roll your own implementation, but if you'd like to take advantage of the CASA variant (which will eventually aim to keep up to date with the pattern), here's how ...
+You can of course roll your own implementation, but if you'd like to take advantage of the CASA variant (which aims to keep up to date with the pattern), here's how ...

 First, add a `review` waypoint (or name it whatever you wish) to your journey.
 This should come before your final `submit` page.
 For example, taking the example journey further above, we just add `review` to the list of waypoints, just before `submit`: